hlc-astro/TEMPusVoLA/README.md

 ### publications
 The publication that outlines the scientific goals, explains the technical design, and demonstrates the technical realization of the project can be found in an article in the [Review of Scientific Instruments](https://pubs.aip.org/aip/rsi/article/93/10/104502/2845048/TEMPus-VoLA-The-timed-Epstein-multi-pressure).
 Data associated with this publication can be obtained from [Zenodo](https://doi.org/10.5281/zenodo.7556637).

-In the paper published by [MNRAS](https://doi.org/10.1093/mnras/stae1898), we provide:

-— a very general model of gas percolation through granular material under low pressure and low gravity conditions, which allows us to determine the cohesive strength of dust regolith simulant.

-— a demonstration that granular media can induce a form of flow symmetry breaking even at low Reynolds number.

-— we put this in the context of outflows on planetesimal (comet) surfaces, as well as consider the implications for aerodynamic drag on dust aggregates in protoplanetary discs.
+In the paper published by [MNRAS](https://doi.org/10.1093/mnras/stae1898), we provide a very general model of gas percolation through granular material under low pressure and low gravity conditions, which allows us to determine the cohesive strength of dust regolith simulant.
+We also demonstrate that granular media can induce a form of flow symmetry breaking even at low Reynolds number.
+We put this in the context of outflows on planetesimal (comet) surfaces, as well as consider the implications for aerodynamic drag on dust aggregates in protoplanetary discs.

 ## Using this repository